Why is Stainless Steel Difficult to Machine

 The combination of high cutting forces, temperatures, work hardening, and material adhesion leads to accelerated tool wear when machining stainless steel.
 Tool wear can manifest as flank wear, crater wear, or even breakage, depending on the conditions and the specific stainless steel alloy being machined.
 The harder and tougher the stainless steel, the more quickly the cutting tools will degrade.

 Accelerated tool wear not only increases the cost of tooling but also affects productivity.
 Frequent tool changes are required to maintain the quality of the machining process, leading to downtime and increased labor costs.
-To combat tool wear, machinists often use tools with specialized coatings, such as titanium nitride (TiN) or Aluminum oxide (Al2O3), which provide greater resistance to wear and heat.
+To combat tool wear, machinists often use tools with specialized coatings, such as titanium nitride (TiN) or aluminum oxide (Al2O3), which provide greater resistance to wear and heat.

 Conclusion